I'm feeling really excited.

 Was nice to wake up to.

-A fresh layer of snow is the fir since the beginning of the trip that I've woken up to the snow.
+A fresh layer of snow is the first time since the beginning of the trip that I've woken up to the snow.

 Besides the time that it rained, my route has been adjusted.